 It sounds like the stuff of nightmares, but sleep paralysis is a very real phenomenon that impacts an estimated 8% of Americans.
 Unlike dreams or the uncomfortable sensation of being “jerked” awake, sleep paralysis is a rare and sometimes disturbing sleep condition that results in feeling paralyzed but entirely lucid and alert—and often accompanied by sensations and visions akin to a waking nightmare.

 Can sleep paralysis kill you?
-Is there anything you can do to avoid the effects of sleep paralysis?
-Check out these 5 fascinating facts about sleep paralysis.
+Is there anything you can do to avoid the effects of it?
+Check out these five fascinating facts about sleep paralysis.

 Sleep paralysis is not sleep.

 Sleep paralysis isn’t technically sleep, nor is it being awake.
 The condition occurs somewhere in between—the mind feels lucid and awake, but the body is still flooded with chemicals that keep the body paralyzed during sleep.
 Sleep paralysis actually results in your senses being more hyper-aware, which is why many experience the feeling of a “weight” on their chest or an inability to breathe.

 It often feels like a waking nightmare.

 Because your mind is caught in the uncomfortable space between being awake and asleep, your mind will often fill in the blanks with the sensations and visions you might experience during a nightmare.
 Many report feeling an evil presence near them but just out of sight, while others report actually seeing ghostly or disturbing figures in plain sight, all while they are unable to move.

 Sleep paralysis has a long and strange history.